Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 Click on the link for a copy of the ‘E-Safety Guidance Sheet‘ given to parents at the school’s e-safety workshops.

-Grandparents Day – once a year
+Grandparents Day – every two years

 Grandparents are very proud of their grandchildren.
 So why not invite them into the school for one special day a year just for them?
 Even great-grandparents are welcome too!